 Before doing the reinstallation, you'll have to perform certain checks:

 You can now perform a reinstallation by either:

 Following the comprehensive approach of the solutions listed above, you should be well capable of restabilizing stability to your MacBook Pro's functionality.
 Rarely do these solutions fail, but most of the time, they can result in loss of data.

-You can lose data when performing tasks such as reinstallation of the MacOS or rebuilding of the spotlight, especially if the drive crashes.
+You can lose data when performing tasks such as reinstallation of the macOS or rebuilding of the spotlight, especially if the drive crashes.
 When that happens, you can use Recoverit Data Recovery, which is capable of recovering files after macOS reinstallation or factory restore on Mac.

 Where the problem requires a hardware replacement, it is best to check the present model and a serial number of your equipment and replace it with a matching one.
 Incompatibilities can result in even worse scenarios of system failure that can be costly to solve.

 MacOS hardly experiences issues such as an unresponsive black screen, but when it does, there are measures to counter the problem.
 Some of the procedures might be complex for an average user, but with images there for you to follow, this article provides you with the necessary guidance you need.
 You now don’t have to Google how to force quit Apple Mac or other related searches.

 These solutions at times result in loss of data; however, it is not the end for you.
 Lost data due to force quit Mac not working can always be recovered with the updated Recoverit data recovery software.